 The three-story building is located next to a park and river, has a garden and overlooks the mountains surrounding Onishi.

 There is also a large rooftop balcony with a panoramic view of the entire town.
 The rooftop can be used for BBQ or social gatherings.

-Back in 2017, Dan Elborne organized the artist collective Mother Tongue to participate in an anagama kiln firing at Shiro Oni Studio.
+In 2017, visiting artist Dan Elborne organized the artist collective Mother Tongue to participate in an anagama kiln firing at Shiro Oni Studio.